Syd Nomis: The McCormick incident

 On 8 August 1970 at Newlands in the second test against the touring side Nomis was felled by All Black fullback Fergie McCormick.
 Nomis had kicked the ball over McCormick's head and tried to run around him.
 McCormick spun around and hit Nomis in the mouth with his elbow, knocking out two teeth and loosening several others.
 Referee Wynand Malan, a dentist, straightened Nomis' teeth on the field.
 Although he had lost consciousness briefly, Nomis stayed on to finish the game with a bleeding mouth.
 He later described the test as " 'the dirtiest game of rugby I have ever seen or been involved in' ".

 The Johannesburg newspaper The Sunday Times claimed that film of the clash showed it to be accidental.
 Nomis still dismisses the claim, pointing out that in McCormick's autobiography the fullback said that he would have done anything to stop Nomis.
 McCormick was "one of the dirtiest rugby players I ever played against," Nomis said in a 2008 interview.

-The Springboks targeted McCormick in the third test, played at Newlands.
+The Springboks targeted McCormick in the third test, played at Boet Erasmus Stadium in Port Elizabeth (Gqeberha).
 Nomis kicked the ball high towards McCormick, and "Jan Ellis, Piet Greyling and Hannes Marais all hit him at the same time", recalled Nomis.
 He and McCormick also came to blows, with Nomis punching McCormick several times before being stopped by the referee.
 At the cocktail reception after the game the referee asked Nomis: " 'Did I give you enough time?' ".

 For the fourth test Nomis was provided with a gum guard to protect his damaged teeth, which had been reinserted into his mouth.
 For this reason Nomis believes that he may have pioneered the use of gum guards by rugby players.

 Nomis' last international game, at the age of 30, was against England at Ellis Park Stadium, Johannesburg.
 During his career Nomis was offered contracts to play rugby league with Wigan (where his wife's parents lived) and Oldham.
 Nomis said that Wigan's offer was "half-hearted", while Oldham would not agree to his financial terms and so their offer collapsed.